meeshkan/unmock-docs/docs/introduction.md

 The test would complete successfully if the `GITHUB_API_TOKEN` environment variable was set properly.
 However, it is bad practice to hit the API in unit tests, because

 1. running unit tests counts against the rate limit,
-1. bugs in the code could corrupt production data,
+1. tests could change production data,
 1. organization's email could change and that would break the test.

 Let us add unmock to capture outgoing calls and check if the value returned from `fetchGitHubOrganizationEmail` is a `String`: